cloud-foundations-on-aws/cloud-foundations-templates/custom-lens/README.md

 To automatically publish the Lens for use in your account follow the below steps.
 Alternatively, you can manually deploy the Custom Lens json following the [Well Architected Custom Lenses](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-custom.html) guidance.

 1. Log into an AWS account.
-This account will be used to hold the Well-Architected Custom Lens
+This account will be used to hold the Well-Architected Custom Lens where you can track the progress of your cloud foundation.
-2. Run the following command adding in the regions you plan to operate in: `export Regions=[AWS Region list] Owner="CFA"; curl -sSL https://raw.githubusercontent.com/cloud-foundations-on-aws/cloud-foundations-templates/main/custom-lens/auto-deploy/app.py | python3`
+2. Open the CloudShell console.
+Copy this command and paste into the CloudShell console.
+Ensure that you add in the regions that you plan to operate in: `export Regions=[AWS Region list] Owner="CFA"; curl -sSL https://raw.githubusercontent.com/cloud-foundations-on-aws/cloud-foundations-templates/main/custom-lens/auto-deploy/app.py | python3`

     Example: `export Regions="us-east-1,us-west-2" Owner="CFA"; curl -sSL https://raw.githubusercontent.com/cloud-foundations-on-aws/cloud-foundations-templates/main/custom-lens/auto-deploy/app.py | python3`